Skip to main content

 • Accept and include children who receive child care subsidy.

-• Accept and include children with special needs by actively participating in Peel Inclusion Resource Services.
+• Accept and include children who need extra support by actively participating in Peel Inclusion Resource Services (PIRS).

 • Participate in continuous quality improvement initiatives like Raising the Bar in Peel and professional learning opportunities.